0xPolygonID/issuer-node/k8s/helm/readme.md

 # Overview

-This is a helm chart for deploying Polygon ID issuer node on Kubernetes.
+This is a helm chart for deploying Privado iD issuer node on Kubernetes.
-To learn more about Polygon ID issuer, see [this](https://0xpolygonid.github.io/tutorials/issuer/issuer-overview).
+To learn more about Privado iD issuer, see [this](https://0xpolygonid.github.io/tutorials/issuer/issuer-overview).

 ## Architecture